Balaji-Batchu/Summarizer.io/README.md

 ## Support

-If you run into any issues with the AI Summarizer, please don't hesitate to reach out to our support team at [insert email address or contact form].
+If you run into any issues with the AI Summarizer, please don't hesitate to reach out to our support team at "balajibachu2002@gmail.com".
 We're committed to making the AI Summarizer the best it can be, and we're always happy to hear from our users.

-## License

-The AI Summarizer is licensed under the [insert license type], which means that you are free to use, modify, and distribute the software as you see fit.
-We only ask that you give credit to the original authors and contributors if you choose to redistribute the software.